How A Rising Star Of White Nationalism Broke Free From The Movement

 On the responsibility Black feels for racially motivated violence that was inspired by the white nationalist beliefs he once espoused

-Black: I spent so many years rationalizing, that that was not us.
+Black: I spent so many years rationalizing that that was not us.
 We were not responsible for that.
 We were not advocating violence, so therefore when people committed violent acts who had all the same beliefs as us, that that was not us.
 That was the media portraying us in a way that attracted psychopaths, and that we were somehow not responsible for that because it was not clear how to tangibly connect what I was saying and what I was promoting to the actions that those people took.

 And now I look back on it and I said things that tried to energize racist ideas and get people to be more explicit about it.
 And then people who listened to that and who believed it, some of them committed horrible, violent acts.
 And what is my culpability and responsibility for how these things went out into the world and they continue to bounce around in the world, and I can't take them back?
 That is a moral weight that is very difficult to reconcile.